 On Deriv, you can trade on margin across multiple markets:

-Each market has different risk levels, so choose wisely based on your trading experience!
+Each market has different risk levels, so choose wisely based on your trading experience.

 Quiz